Four-Wheel Balloon Car

 - Try to double the distance by reducing friction (rubbing), lightening the car, pointing the jet back straighter, and straightening the axles.

 - Decorate and have a parade.
-Give your cars personalities by using different-shaped containers and by decorating them.
-Have a parade to show off everyone’s balloon cars.
+Give your cars personalities by using different shaped containers and by decorating them.